dipinn26592/Call-Records-API-Lab/README.md

 <img width="1235" alt="image" src="https://user-images.githubusercontent.com/41346103/172856562-206118de-f912-4ff1-9316-e8bb9683f835.png">

-## How to reduce cost of storeing the data in Azure
+## How to reduce cost of Storing the data in Azure
 1. Set up your SQL Server OnPremise
-2. Create and Expose a internet facing Webhook to listen to Suscription Output
+2. Create and Expose a internet facing Webhook to listen to Subscription Output